lblod/app-decide/scripts/project/export_csv/README.md

 # Generic SPARQL-to-CSV export

 This mu script runs a configured SPARQL SELECT query and writes its result set to a CSV file.
-Any dataset can be added by registering a `.sparql` file in `config.json` — nothing about the script itself is tied to a specific dataset.
+Any dataset can be added by registering a `.sparql` file in `config.json`, nothing about the script itself is tied to a specific dataset.
 It's currently configured with datasets exporting human validation review results (approve/reject counts) for different annotation types, and an AI call log, but new datasets need no code changes, only a new `config.json` entry (see "Adding a new dataset" below).

-Unlike `publish_dataset`, exports here are not published as open data — no DCAT, no per-organization split.

 ## Usage

-Make sure mu CLI is installed: https://github.com/mu-semtech/mu-cli You could also manually run the script using the following docker command: `docker run --network app-decide_default -v ./:/data/app -v ./scripts/project/export_csv:/script -it -w /script --rm lblod/python-semantic-works-cli:0.0.1 python3 export_csv.py --dataset codelist-labeling-validations`.
+Make sure mu CLI is installed: https://github.com/mu-semtech/mu-cli.

 ```bash
 # List all available datasets